-This behaviour policy will be reviewed by the Headteacher and the AGB at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
-At each review, the policy will be approved by the Headteacher.
+This behaviour policy will be reviewed by the Headteacher and AGB at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
+At each review, the policy will be approved by the Hannah Berry, Chair of Governors.